Endmember Extraction from Hyperspectral Images Using Self-Dictionary Approach with Linear Programming: Self-Dictionary Approaches for Solving Endmember Extraction Problems

 where $c_i = \| A(:,i) \|_1$.
-Gillis and Luce showed that a projection of a matrix onto $\GC$ can be done in $O(n^2 \log n)$.
-Taking that into account it, they developed a first-order method equipped with Nesterov's acceleration.
-FGNSR solves the models by using the method and extracts $r$ columns of $A$ by using the optimal solutions.
+Problem (\ref{Prob: self-dictionary sparse regression}) with $\Phi$ and $\GC$ as described above is closely related to the original Hottopixx model by Bittorf et al.\ \cite{Bit12}.
+Gillis and Luce \cite{Gil18} showed that the projection of a matrix onto $\GC$ can be computed in $O(n^2 \log n)$.
+Taking this into account it, they developed a first-order method equipped with Nesterov's acceleration to solve these problems.